Bamboo and Woven Wood Shades

 Grasses woven into fabric

 Typically, the bamboo slats woven into bamboo shades are between ¼”-½” in width, which is quite large for woven wood shades.
-The slats of bamboo are strung together to make a beautiful pattern of thin vertical stripes of natural wood.
+The slats of natural bamboo blinds are strung together to make a beautiful pattern of thin vertical stripes of natural wood.
 Whereas woven wood shades made from reeds and grasses will have a finer weave, fewer light gaps and will be lighter in weight than bamboo shades, which are closer in weight to classic 2” slat real wood blinds.

 White bamboo shades with lining and fabric edge-binding